cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          by a dash.
 The start position must precede the end position.
   -o, --output [OUTPUT]  output file to receive compiled  mlog  code;  uses  input  file  with  .mlog extension when not
                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
+  -l, --log [LOG]        output file to receive additional  processing  messages;  uses  input  file with .log extension
+                         when no file is specified.
   --output-directory OUTPUT-DIRECTORY
-                         specifies the directory where the output files will be placed -l, --log [LOG]        output file to receive additional procesing messages;  uses input file with .log extension when no file is specified.
+                         specifies the directory where the output files will be placed.
   --file-references {path,uri,windows-uri}
                          specifies the format in which a reference to a  location  in a source file is output on console and into the log